 McKenzie is a tiny town located in the state of Alabama.
 With a population of 494 people and just one neighborhood, McKenzie is the 344th largest community in Alabama.

-McKenzie is a blue-collar town, with 50.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in McKenzie, you'll notice that it is more blue-collar than most other communities in America.
+50.00% of McKenzie’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, McKenzie is a town of transportation and shipping workers, sales and office workers, and professionals.
 There are especially a lot of people living in McKenzie who work in office and administrative support (13.26%), teaching (7.95%), and sales jobs (6.06%).

 And if you like science, one thing you'll find is that McKenzie has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.